-518 Each agency's PIV implementation SHALL meet the four control objectives (a) through 519 (d) listed above such that
+Each agency's PIV implementation SHALL meet the control objectives listed above including, but not limited to, processes that ensure that

-520 • A credential is issued only to an individual whose identity has been verified and 521 who has been appropriately vetted as per Section 2.2 after a proper authority has 522 authorized issuance of the credential.

-- A credential is issued only after an individual's eligibility has been favorably adjudicated based on the prerequisite federal investigation (See Section 2.2).
-If there is no investigation meeting the investigative standards, the PIV credential eligibility may be approved upon favorable initiation of the prerequisite investigation2 and once the Federal Bureau of Investigation (FBI) National Criminal History Check (NCHC) portion of the background investigation is completed and favorably adjudicated. - An individual is issued a credential only after presenting two identity source documents, at least one of which is a Federal or State Government-issued picture ID. - Fraudulent identity source documents are not accepted as genuine or unaltered.
+- A credential is issued to an individual only after a proper authority has authorized issuance of the credential, the individual's identity has been verified, and the individual has been vetted per Section 2.2. - A credential is issued only after an individual's eligibility has been favorably adjudicated based on the prerequisite federal investigation (See Section 2.2).
+If there is no investigation meeting the investigative standards, the PIV credential eligibility may be approved upon favorable initiation of the prerequisite investigation2 and once the Federal Bureau of Investigation (FBI) National Criminal History Check (NCHC) portion of the background investigation is completed and favorably adjudicated. - An individual is issued a credential only after presenting two identity source documents, at least one of which is a Federal or State Government-issued picture ID.